#1

 Certify Us

-Youth Capital advocates for ways to smooth pathways to certification for young people.
+Youth Capital advocates for ways to improve certification rates for young people.

-An educational qualification can make all the difference to our chances of finding and keeping a job, as well as earning a higher salary.
-But too many young South Africans drop out of school, college or university before qualifying.
-A sharp focus on certification can change young people’s realities.
+An educational qualification is a passport into opportunities.
+But too many systemic challenges push young South Africans to drop out of school, college or university before qualifying.
+A sharp focus on certification can change young people’s ability to earn an income.

 Grade 1s who reach and pass Grade 12